 When elderly nursing home and assisted living residents suffer malnutrition, bedsores, and other serious problems, it is usually a clear sign of malpractice, negligence, or abuse from the nursing home staff.
 We can protect your rights in a nursing home injury claim.

 Protecting Clients From Catastrophic Medical Malpractice

-When inattentiveness, carelessness, elder abuse or negligence creep into reading and interpreting reports, pre- and post-operative procedure, and other processes, the outcome can be catastrophic.
+When inattentiveness, carelessness, elder abuse, or negligence creep into reading and interpreting reports, pre- and post-operative procedures, and other processes, the outcome can be catastrophic.
 We encourage you to get in touch as soon as possible if you believe you have suffered an injury due to any medical malpractice.